-Please always use the CPU 315-2 PN/DP (6ES7 315-2EH14-0AB0 V3.2) from Siemens of the hardware catalog to configure this Yaskawa CPU.
+Please always use the CPU 315-2 PN/DP (6ES7 315-2EH14-0AB0 V3.2) from Siemens of the hardware catalog to configure this CPU from Yaskawa.
 For the project engineering, a thorough knowledge of the Siemens SIMATIC Manager and the hardware configurator from Siemens is required!